 • Design with care – Reducing falls in general (and therefore also reducing unwitnessed ones) can be achieved by ensuring that your care facility is optimally designed to be easily navigable by seniors.
 Choosing appropriate color contrasts and placing strategic task lighting and perfectly positioned assistance equipment can help in reducing overall fall rates.
 You can find more about how to adapt care environments to best support fall prevention in our recent blog post, Design for an aging population.

-• Equipment – Since the majority of falls occur in the bedroom, ensuring you have the right equipment to guard against preventable falls from the bed is vital to reducing fall rates.
-Residents are typically less frequently observed in the privacy of their bedrooms, so any fall-prevention methods you can employ in that room can save on injuries, falls, and loss of subsequent income.
-Accora offers two FloorBeds for nursing homes, the lowest of which goes to just 2.8” from floor level, around the size of a tennis ball.
-Both our FloorBeds are available with even plane safety mats that create an even surface on which to roll.
-This means that should the resident experience an unplanned exit from the bed the mat effectively prevents a reportable fall because there is no change of plane and also significantly reduces fall-related injuries.
-View our FloorBeds here or access our recent case study showing how FloorBed technology reduced falls from the bed by 100% in an Illinois nursing home.
+• Assistive equipment – Since the majority of falls occur in the bedroom, ensuring you have the right equipment to guard against preventable falls from the bed is vital to reducing fall rates.
+Residents are typically less frequently observed in the privacy of their bedrooms, so any fall-prevention methods you can employ in that room can save on injuries, falls and the loss of subsequent income.
+Accora offers three FloorBeds for nursing homes, the lowest of which goes to just 2.8” from floor level, around the height of a tennis ball.
+All our FloorBeds are available with level-plane fall-safety mats that create an even surface on which to roll.
+This means that should the resident experience an unplanned exit from the bed, the mat effectively prevents a reportable fall because there is no change of plane and also significantly reduces the frequency and severity of fall-related injuries.

-Final thoughts
+Final thoughts on managing unwitnessed falls

 {{widget-webinar-avatars}}